Skip to Main Content

 Stages, Strata, and Time Span of Responsibility

-If you’re an ambitious founder, you’ve embarked on a journey to turn a damn good Vision into reality.
-In the beginning, you identified your Industry and Niche, created a great product fit, developed a strong Compelling Value Proposition (CVP), crafted a Compelling Why, and steadily gained Ideal Customers.
+If you’re an ambitious founder, you’ve embarked on a journey to turn a damn good vision into reality.
+In the beginning, you identified your industry and niche, created a great product fit, developed a strong Compelling Value Proposition (CVP), crafted a Compelling Why, and steadily gained Ideal Customers.
 But what comes next?
 Regardless of which Stage you’re in, entropy is everywhere.
 It’s already creeping in, and things can easily go downhill if you're not structured, organized, and intentional about what it takes for your company to keep sufficiently contributing to helping your Ideal Stakeholders achieve their dreams.A pyramid with numerals 1 to 5 from bottom to top on each layer is titles Stages of Development.

 At Ninety, we use our Stages of Development framework to help companies work toward becoming great, enduring organizations.
 Each of the first five Stages, from Survive to Steward, presents unique challenges and opportunities.
 In the early Stages, you wear many hats as an ambitious founder, from product development to marketing to customer service.
 If you’re going to be successful and keep your business growing, you must learn to delegate accountabilities to others and allow yourself to work on higher-order activities that focus on the growth and long-term well-being of the company.